atxpatrickk/Julia-ROS-Pipeline/README.md

 The already built `launch_julia_turtlebot.py` script only runs a basic/elementary julia script and reads simple (for proof of concept) data back.
 The v2, `launch_julia_turtlebot_v2.py`, is intended to work with vicon data and run more complex julia scripts.
-This script, however, is a work in progress and will likely require the utilization of one of the two ros packages provided within the vicon lab.
+This script, however, is a work in progress and will likely require the utilization of one of the two ros packages provided within the vicon lab's documentation.